Causal Transfer in Medical Image Analysis: Applications

 \subsection{Causal Robustness and Secure Medical Image Analysis}

 Adversarial attacks and dataset shifts violate causal invariance.
 A model that relies on non-causal features is vulnerable not only to distribution shift but also to adversarial manipulation.
 CTL therefore provides a unified defence mechanism against both phenomena by enforcing that predictions depend on invariant, physiologically grounded causal mechanisms rather than spurious correlations.
+This application spans multiple forms of distribution shift.
+Adversarial perturbations and acquisition changes induce covariate shift, while changing attack patterns or dataset biases can create conditional shift.
+More fundamentally, concept shift may arise when the clinical meaning of image features is altered by manipulation or when the effective decision rule learned by the model ceases to reflect the true pathology-label relationship.
+This makes secure medical imaging one of the most challenging settings for robust causal transfer.